selmakcby/selmakocabiyikresume/README.md

 - **Responsive Design**: Works seamlessly on all devices

 ### Supported Topics
-- Payment systems experience
 - Technical skills and tools
 - Work experience and achievements
-- Interest in Adyen
+- Educational background and projects
 - Development methodologies
 - Career goals and motivations
+- AI and data engineering expertise

 ## 🛠️ Technologies Used